Esri/lerc/README.md

 LERC is an open-source image or raster format which supports rapid encoding and decoding for any pixel type (not just RGB or Byte).
 Users set the maximum compression error per pixel while encoding, so the precision of the original input image is preserved (within user defined error bounds).

-This repository contains both a C++ library for encoding/decoding images and JavaScript, C#, and Python decoders.
+This repository contains a C++ library for both encoding and decoding images.
+You can also do this directly from Python.
+And we have decoders for JavaScript and C#.

 ## The LERC C API